 Garbage collection is a service of the City of Fort Wayne – they will provide you with a 96-gallon trash cart, as well as recycling bins.
 These are the property of the city, and should have already been at your house when you moved in.
 Our collection day is on Friday, with the exception of when a national holiday falls during the pickup week.
 Curbside recycling is every other week.
 If you have questions, or need a trash cart or recycling bins, please contact the City of Fort Wayne (via the 311 call center or visit their website.)

 Per city guidelines, your trash cart should be placed by the street by 5am on the pickup day, and must be removed from sight by noon on the day after pickup.
 Trash bins should not be visible from the street – please store these behind a fence or in your garage.
 While having the large trash and recycling bins is nice, they are not the prettiest things to look at from a property-value perspective.
 According to city ordinance, if you store your trash bins outside, they must be along the side of your house, a minimum of 10 feet back from the side of your house facing the street.
 They cannot be stored in the front of your home.
 Please attempt to keep them out of sight as much as possible.

 Restrictive Covenants (aka – The Rules)

 A full copy of our restrictive covenants (i.e. the rules) can be found on this website.
-You also should receive a printed copy – either as part of your closing documents, or within a new resident welcome packet (delivered by your friendly area director).
+You also should receive a printed copy – either as part of your closing documents, or within a new resident welcome packet (delivered by The Newcomb Group).
 These covenants are a legal document in place to protect residents and their property values, and are enforced by the Haverhill Board.